apache/couchdb/FDB_NOTES.md

 9. I'm cheating really bad with term_to_binary and ignoring serialization but given that's all going to change I'm not too concerned about it at this point.

+10. We'll need to think harder on open_revs, especially when opening all revisions.
+I could see us easily getting into an absurd case where the amount of revisions for a given document exceed the fdb transaction limits.

+11. We'll want to look at how we currently apply open options to individual elements of an open_revs call.
+Might turn out that we have to grab a full FDI even if we could look up a rev directly. (i.e., revs_info would require us having the entire FDI, however it'd be wasteful to return all of that in an open_revs call, but bug compatibility ftw!)

+12.